aclark4life/python-packages-doc/introduction.rst

 Release
 -------

 Once you feel comfortable, please release your package to PyPI by pressing the "Release" button.
 This will create a release tag for you on GitHub based on your last commit.
-You can also :ref:`create-packages`.
+You may also want to :ref:`create-packages`.

 Report bugs
 -----------